anpawo/Mary/README.md

 - **Comparison Operators**

-  - is: Checks if the first value is a string and matches the second string.
-Returns true or false.
+  - is: Checks if the first value matches the type specified in the second parameter.
-  Example: 5 is "number" → false.
+  Example: 5 is "int" → true.

   - (==) (Equality): Compares two values for equality.
 Works with any data type.
   Example: 3 == 3 → true.